ParinVachhani/personal-site/README.md

 ## Setup for Yourself
 I have created a guide explaining how someone can create a blog like mine using Hugo and Netlify CMS.
 You can view it [here](https://www.ragasirtahk.tk/2018/01/setting-up-netlify-cms-on-hugo/).

+Most of us love boilerplates!

 >Feel free to use this repository as a boilerplate for your own blog.

+Credits if used as boilerplate (appreciated but not necessary).

->However credits to this repository and theme creators (see https://github.com/ragasirtahk/The-ragasirtahk-Blog#theme-credits) will be highly appreciated, it takes quite a significant amount of time to make such kind of boilerplate.
+>Credits to this repository and theme creators (see https://github.com/ragasirtahk/The-ragasirtahk-Blog#theme-credits) will be highly appreciated, it takes quite a significant amount of time to make such kind of boilerplate.

+Delete the contents of `/content/post` before using as boilerplate.

 >You can simply fork/clone/download this repository, upload to your server or deploy to **Netlify** and create your own blog.
 Remember to delete the contents of `/content/post` before uploading or deploying it.